Douglas Dawson: Military and diplomatic career

 Dawson saw service with the Anglo-Egyptian War, where he fought at the battles of Mahuta, Kassassin, Tel el-Kebir and the capture of Cairo.
 In the Nile Expedition of 1884–85, he was part of the Guards' Camel Corps, was mentioned in despatches, and saw action at the Battle of Abu Klea.
 He was promoted to captain on 19 September 1885, major on 29 July 1891, and lieutenant-colonel on 19 May 1897.
 From 1895 to 1901 he was Military Attaché, posted to Austria-Hungary, Serbia, France, Belgium and Switzerland.
 He received a brevet promotion to colonel on 19 May 1901, and the following year returned to the United Kingdom where he was in command of the 10th Provisional Battalion stationed at Dover from March to December 1902.
 The following year he was appointed Master of the Ceremonies to King Edward VII, serving from 1903 to 1907 and then as a Comptroller in the Lord Chamberlain's Department.

 On the outbreak of the First World War Dawson received an appointment as Assistant Director of Personal Services at the War Office from 1914 to 1915, and was appointed Inspector of Vulnerable Points at GHQ from 1916 to 1919, in which role he was again mentioned in despatches.

-After the War, in 1920, he resigned his position as Comptroller and was appointed State Chamberlain, holding the office until 1924.
+After the war, on 3 June 1919, he was promoted to the honorary rank of brigadier general.
+In 1920 he resigned his position as comptroller and was appointed State Chamberlain, holding the office until 1924.